algolia/algoliasearch-client-specs/README.md

-# Algolia API Clients - Specs & CTS
+# Algolia API Clients - Specs & common test suite

 This repository serves as a technical documentation of the public API of the Algolia API Clients.
 It covers both the public API (methods, functions, etc.)